 The zRemote is downloaded and installed automatically during the ActiveGate installation procedure.
 You only need to select the Route z/OS traffic to Dynatrace option during ActiveGate installation.
 No further configuration of the zRemote is required, as it obtains all necessary settings from the ActiveGate.

 By default, the zRemote listens on port 8898 for connections from the zLocal, running as part of zDC in the mainframe.
-You can configure it to listen on a different port by using the
+You can change it to listen on a different port by using the

-zdclistenerport parameter in
+zdclistenerport parameter in the

-ruxitagent.conf.
+ruxitagent.conf file.
 You should ensure that this port is not blocked by a firewall.

 - The zRemote isn't supported by Environment ActiveGates that are configured for multi-environment support.

 - The zRemote must route z/OS traffic to another ActiveGate, which in turn routes the traffic to Dynatrace.

 Host groups are helpful when you need to organize multiple LPARs connecting to a single zRemote.
 A LPAR can be assigned to a host group by setting the